rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/install-rancher/_index.md

 ### Add Private Registry to RKE YAML

-When you get to [Create the rancher-cluster.yml File]({{< baseurl >}}/rancher/v2.x/en/installation/ha/kubernetes-rke/#create-the-rancher-cluster-yml-file), replace its code sample with the one below, which adds the `private registries` block.
-Replace each `address`, `internal_address`, and `url` with the with the address information for each of your hosts.
+When you get to the [Create the rancher-cluster.yml File]({{< baseurl >}}/rancher/v2.x/en/installation/ha/kubernetes-rke/#create-the-rancher-cluster-yml-file) step, replace its code sample with the one below, which adds the `private_registries` code block.
+By adding this private registry into the file, it automatically uses the private registry when pulling any images.

 Replace values in the code sample according to the table below.